On this page:

 - you have ever had a claim admitted against you from the Victorian Property Fund or Estate Agent’s Guarantee Fund.

-For disqualifying criminal offences and claims against the Victorian Property Fund or Estate Agents' Guarantee Fund, you may still be granted a licence if you apply.
+For disqualifying criminal offences and claims against the Victorian Property Fund, you may still be granted a licence if you apply.
 Based on the result of background checks, you may be asked if you wish to apply for permission to be licensed.
-If you are able to apply for permission, the Business Licensing Authority (BLA) will write to you.
+If you are able to apply for permission, the Business Licensing Authority (BLA) will notify you via myCAV.
 For more information, view our Disqualification and permissions page.

 The application fee for 1 July 2020 to 30 June 2021 is $1,156.70.